It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.4.3 Prediction vs. explanation

 In your humble authors’ views, one can’t stress enough the importance of a model’s ability to predict the target.
-It can be a poor model, maybe because the data is not great, or perhaps we’re exploring a new area of research, but we’ll always be interested in how well a model fits the observed data, and in situations where we’re focused on how things will work out in the future, we’re just as much or even more interested in how well a model predicts new data.
+It can be a poor model, maybe because the data is not great, or perhaps we’re exploring a new area of research, but we’ll always be interested in how well a model fits the observed data.
+In situations where we’re focused on how things will work out in the future, we’re just as much or even more interested in how well a model predicts new data.

 In many settings, statistical significance is focused on a great deal, and much is made about models that may actually have little predictive power.
 As strange as it may sound to some, you can read results in journal articles, news features, and business reports in many fields with hardly any mention of a model’s predictive capability.
 In these cases, the focus is almost entirely on the explanation of the model, and usually the statistical significance of the features with regard to their relationship to the target.